Greater Los Angeles: Urban form

 Starting in the early twentieth century, there was a large growth in population on the western edges of the city moving to the San Fernando Valley and out into the Conejo Valley in eastern Ventura County.
 Many working-class whites migrated to this area during the 1960s and 1970s out of East and Central Los Angeles.
 As a result, there was a large growth in population into the Conejo Valley and into Ventura County through the US 101 corridor.
 Making the US 101 a full freeway in the 1960s and expansions that followed helped make commuting to Los Angeles easier and opened the way for development westward.
 Development in Ventura County and along the US 101 corridor remains controversial, with open-space advocates battling those who feel business development is necessary to economic growth.
 Although the area still has abundant amount of open space and land, almost all of it was put aside and mandated never to be developed as part of the master plan of each city.
 Because of this, the area which was once a relatively inexpensive area to buy real estate, saw rising real estate prices well into the 2000s.
 Median home prices in the Conejo Valley for instance, ranged from $700,000 to $2.2 million in 2003.
 According to Forbes, "it's nearly impossible" to find reasonably priced real estate in California, and the prices will continue to increase.

 The Los Angeles area continues to grow, principally on the periphery where new, cheaper, undeveloped areas are being sought.
 As such, in these areas, populations as well as housing prices exploded, although the housing bubble popped late in the decade of the 2000s.
-Riverside and San Bernardino Counties, which contain large swaths of desert, attracted most of the population increase between 2000 and 2006.
+Riverside and San Bernardino counties, which contain large swaths of desert, attracted most of the population increase between 2000 and 2006.
 Growth continues not only outside the existing urbanized area but also adjacent to existing development in the central areas.
 As in virtually all US core cities, there is now vigorous residential development in the downtown area with both new buildings and renovation of former office buildings.
 The Los Angeles Downtown News keeps a list of ongoing development projects, updated every quarter.

-Changes in house prices for the area are publicly tracked on a regular basis using the Case–Shiller index; the statistic is published by Standard & Poor's and is also a component of S&P's 10-city composite index of the value of the residential real estate market.
+Over the course of the 21st century, droughts and wildfires have increased in frequency and the region's water security has become a development issue.